dreidev/Suggestions/README.md

-#`django-suggestions` Suggestions
+#`suggestions` Suggestions

 [![Build Status](https://travis-ci.org/dreidev/Suggestions.svg?branch=ReadMe)](https://travis-ci.org/dreidev/Suggestions)

 [![Coverage Status](https://coveralls.io/repos/dreidev/Suggestions/badge.svg?branch=HEAD&service=github)](https://coveralls.io/github/dreidev/Suggestions?branch=HEAD)

-`django-suggestions` is a suggestions application for Django-powered websites.
+`suggestions` is a suggestions application for Django-powered websites.

 > Suggestions can be added to any model's page in your application and it can help a user to discover other related pages they might find interesting based on what other users have viewed.